Last Updated: June 16, 2026

 For months, back living in the dusty and noisy Bangkok, I’d been badly craving a trip to Chiang Dao just to soak in hot springs and ride a scooter in nature.
 But the long travel, arranging flights, extra time off, and the additional expenses made it feel more like a luxury than a spontaneous escape.
 I badly craved a hot spring experience, yet all the logistics kept holding me back—until I stumbled upon Uthai Thani, Thailand.

 Arriving in the town, it looked ordinary, simple, and unassuming, reminiscent of my visit to Nan, but with virtually zero tourism.
 But the moment I hopped on my rented scooter and started the ride to the hot springs, everything changed.
 Rolling hills, quiet country roads, fields of lush greenery, and mountains rising in the distance unfolded before me.
-Each turn revealed another scenic surprise, and the freedom of riding through this peaceful landscape captured exactly what hidden gems Thailand are all about — a quiet reset from Bangkok that feels completely different from the usual routes.
+Each turn revealed another scenic surprise, and the freedom of riding through this peaceful landscape captured exactly what Thailand hidden gems are all about — a quiet reset from Bangkok that feels completely different from the usual routes.

 What makes Uthai Thani, Thailand one of the true hidden gems near Bangkok is how easily you can travel sustainably here.
 Family-run hot springs and guesthouses replace commercial and government chains, and even buying a meal at the tiny restaurant overlooking a lake on the property supports locals directly.
 This is what sustainable travel in Thailand looks like.